Yifan-Zang/Yifan-Zang/README.md

 - **Data Science Collaboration with DC DLCP**:
   A partnership between Columbia University and the District of Columbia Department of Licensing and Consumer Protection.
   - Focus: Using geospatial analysis to address important topics:
-    - Equitable health facilities access
+    - Access to health facilities and essential services
     - Impact of pharma and healthcare endorsements

 ## 📈 About Me: